 Admitting that the Bank of Japan's eventual normalization policy is distant and that nothing is made specific at this point, I will try to speak in a very generic way about what I think would be possible basic exit strategies.
-In this regard, revisiting the previous experience of exiting from an unconventional monetary policy would provide us with some useful insights.
+In this regard, revisiting the previous experience of exiting from an unconventional monetary policy would provide some useful insights.

-The Bank of Japan has hands-on experience of exiting from Quantitative Easing Policy (QEP), a policy that lasted from 2001 to 2006.
-I headed the exit operation as the Director General of the Bank of Japan's Financial Markets Department.
+The Bank of Japan has a hands-on experience of exiting from Quantitative Easing Policy (QEP) policy that lasted from 2001 to 2006.
+I headed the exit operation as the Director General of Bank of Japan's Financial Markets Department.

-The blue line on Slide 13 shows developments in the current account balance (reserves) at the Bank of Japan, which used to be the quantitative target under the QEP.

-The reserve level had reached \setminus 30-35 trillion at its peak in the final phase of the QEP.

-The basic exit strategy was to first reduce the balance sheet size to normal levels aligned with the legally required minimum reserves, shown in the red line in the chart, and then to embark on policy rate hikes.
+The blue line on Slide 13 shows the development current account balances (reserves) with the Bank of Japan, which used to be the quantitative target under the QEP.
+The reserve level had reached \ 30-35 trillion in the final phase of the QEP.
+The basic exit strategy was to first reduce the balance sheet size to the normal levels aligned to the legally required minimum reserves, shown in red line in the chart, and then to embark on policy rate hikes.
 The exit operation started in March 2006, when the Bank of Japan declared the end to the QEP and reverted to a monetary policy framework in which the ON interest rate was the operational target.

-Under the QEP, excess reserves had been mainly supplied by fund-providing short-term open market operation tools, which had an average maturity of six months during the final years of QEP.
+Under the QEP, excess reserves had been mainly supplied through the provision of funds via the short-term open market operation tools which had an average maturity of six months during the final years of the QEP.
 The maturities of the fund-providing operations had been gradually shortened in the run up to the initiation of the exit operation.

-The balance sheet size was reduced basically by running off (i.e. not rolling over) the fund-providing operations as they matured.
+The balance sheet size was reduced basically by running off (i.e. not rolling over) the fund providing operations as they matured.

-However, watching the market reactions, from time to time, the Bank of Japan partially rolled over the fund-providing operations, and even supplied additional liquidity when judged necessary to calm the market.
-It was like maneuvering an aircraft for a smooth landing.
+However, watching the market reactions, from time to time, the Bank of Japan partially rolled over the fund providing operations, or even supplied additional liquidity when judged necessary to calm the market.
+It was like maneuvering an aircraft to a smooth landing.

 The mission to reduce the balance sheet size back to a normal level was completed approximately three months after the initiation of the exit operation.
 The Bank subsequently embarked on policy rate normalization by raising the policy rate from 0% to 0.25% in July 2006.
 This was followed by another rate hike by 25 bps in March 2007 bringing the policy rate to 0.5%.

-The economy had been on course to warrant further rate hikes until it encountered the Global Financial Crisis, which forced the Bank of Japan to revert, yet again, to unconventional policies on a much bigger scale.

-And here we are today, where the Bank of Japan's balance sheet size has expanded to \setminus 500 trillion, which is about X times as big as it used to be at the final stage of the QEP.
+The economy had been on course to warrant further rate hikes until it encountered the Global Financial Crisis, which forced the Bank of Japan to revert, yet again to the unconventional policies in a much bigger scale.
+And here we are today, where the Bank of Japan's balance sheet size has expanded to \ 550 trillion, which is about 3.5 times as big as it used to be at the final stage of the QEP.

-Key Features of the Expected Normalization Policy
+Key Features of Expected Normalization Policy

-What would the Bank of Japan's eventual exit strategy from QQE look like?
-Most likely, it will be pursued in a combination of down-sizing the balance sheet and policy rate normalization, just like the Fed has been doing in their normalization policy.

-Of course, the balance sheet size this time around is substantially bigger and the excess reserves are supplied through purchases of JGBs.
+What would the Bank of Japan's eventual exit strategies from QQE look like?
+Most likely, it will be pursued in a combination of down-sizing the balance sheet and policy rate normalization.
+Of course, the balance sheet size this time around is substantially bigger and the excess reserves is supplied through the purchase of JGBs.
 The average maturity of the JGB portfolio held by the Bank of Japan is estimated to be around seven years.
-This implies it takes a longer time for the JGB portfolio to run off than the fund providing instruments did in 2006, and the duration of the exit operation will inevitably become substantially longer.
+This implies it takes a longer time for the JGB portfolio to run off than the fund providing instruments did in 2006, and the duration of the exit operation would inevitably become substantially longer.